 Ideally, you will have both an iCloud and iTunes backup available to you.
 You can enable iCloud backups under Settings > [Your Name] > iCloud > iCloud Backup.
 They take place when your phone is plugged in, connected to Wi-Fi, and on standby mode.
 Because they’re stored online, you must restore them from the internet.

-iTunes backups are created manually by connecting your iPhone to a Mac or Windows PC running iTunes, clicking on the Summary tab, and choosing Backup Now.
+iTunes backups are created manually when you sync your iPhone to iTunes.
+Do this by connecting your iPhone to a Mac or Windows PC running iTunes, clicking on the Summary tab, and choosing Backup Now.
 These backups are stored locally on your computer, though they can take up quite a lot of storage space.

 Ultimately, your most recent backup is the best bet.
 If you’re upgrading from an old iPhone to a new one, you’ll want to connect the old one to iTunes, perform a full backup, then restore your new one with the backup you just made.